15 Fun Things to do in Suffolk with Kids

 During the summer months, you take a tour of Southwold lighthouse.
 You will need to book this in advance and children must be over 1.1m to climb the tower.
 See here for more fun things to do in Southwold.

 Walberswick (see no.7 below) is easily accessed from Southwold by taking the Walberswick ferry.
 It is just a short crossing in a large row boat and is a fun way to get to Walberswick if you are planning on visiting there anyway.

 Boating on Thorpeness Meare is such a fun day out.
 You can hire the boats by the hour (rowing boats and kayaks).
 The water is only about 50cm deep, but you don’t want to fall in because it has a very sludgy bottom (yes we did find out the hard way!)
 The experience very much reminds me of Swallows and Amazons where you tie up your boat and hop off onto islands to explore.

 This is probably one of our favourite things to do with kids in Suffolk.
 It’s a great choice on a sunny summer’s day and if you were really organised, you could take a picnic with you to have on the boat or on an island, although there are lots of swans and geese around so you need to watch out for their poo!

 When you are out in the middle of the meare, you’ll get a great view of the famous House in the Clouds which you can rent as your self-catering holiday accommodation if you fancy something a little different.

 Make sure to pop into the Tearoom next to the Meare for an ice cream or to grab some lunch after all your exertions.
 They have an enormous choice of interesting sweets too.
-I have a feeling the twin 6-year-old sons of the owners might have had a say in what gets stocked as it was a complete dream for our 6-year-old!
 Also worth checking out for lunch is the Dolphin Inn along the road which has a great beer garden!